NOT-LPC/notlpc-concept/content/local-services/stop-smoking.md

 ---
 title: 'Stop Smoking'
 linktitle: 'Stop Smoking Services'
-description: 'On this page you will find details of smoking cessation services and NRT voucher schemes (in those areas where it is currently commissioned)
+description: 'On this page you will find details of the stop smoking services commissioned in our region'

-date: 2017-02-01
+date: 2017-08-23
-publishdate: 2017-02-01
+publishdate: 2017-08-23
-lastmod: 2017-02-01
+lastmod: 2017-08-23

 categories: ['Local-Services', 'Support', 'Videos', 'Training', 'PGDs']
 tags: ['Smoking', 'NRT', 'Varenicline']